The 10 Lowest Calorie Alcoholic Drinks, According to Nutritionists

-The good news is that you don't need to swap your chardonnay for seltzer at every social gathering (though alternating between non-alcoholic and boozy beverages during the night is always a smart idea).
+The good news is that you don't need to swap your chardonnay for seltzer every time you want to celebrate.
 Just make wiser decisions when it comes to choosing what to drink.

 Gin and tonic

 A glass of chilled white wine can be totally refreshing during this hectic time of year, but pick the type you sip on carefully.
-Dry white wines, such as a sauvignon blanc or pinot grigio, tend to have lower sugar content.
+Dry white wines, such as a sauvignon blanc or pinot grigio, tend to have lower sugar content, which translates to fewer calories, Suss says.
 Sweeter varieties like Riesling could have closer to 165 calories per serving.

 Beer's often thought of as the ultimate bloat-bringer, but it may not be all that bad.
 In one study of over 70,000 women, researchers found that those who drank moderate amounts of beer had lower blood pressure than those who drank wine or spirits.
 "Beers contain several B vitamins," explains Sass.
 "A 12-ounce beer also packs more calcium, magnesium, and selenium, which is a key antioxidant, than a serving of wine."
 The regular version will set you back closer to 160 calories per 12 ounces.

 Many beers don't list calories on their labels, so Brissette recommends trying this hack: "Look for a beer that has an alcohol by volume of four and you'll be getting about 100 calories for a 12 ounce" serving.